 Goddess Bhimakali – family deity of the Bushahar dynasty lives and rules in Sarahan.
 It was the capital of princely state after it moved here from Kamru near Sangla.
 Before it was moved to the banks of Sutlej at Rampur.
-Sarahan is located uphill from Jeori, a small hill town with Bhimakali temple is at the centre of its existence.
+Sarahan is located uphill from Jeori, a small hill town with Bhimakali temple is at the center of its existence.
 The drive to Sarahan takes you a bit away from Sutlej.
 But a lot closer to the lovely views of Shrikhand range of Himalayas.

-Legends of Bhimakali Temple.
+Legends of Bhimakali Temple

 The oldest legend at Sarahan pre-dates Bhimakali.
 It is said that Banasur, the son of Bali, ruled this land.
 His daughter Usha fell in love with Anurudh, the son of Lord Krishna in a curious way.
 Anurudh apparently came in Usha’s dream.
 The girl shared the dream with her friend Chitralekha.
 Who drew the picture of the prince and went out to find him for Usha.
 She brought Anirudh to Sarahan while he was sleeping.
 When Krishna came to know of this, he declared war on Banasur.
 In the end, Usha and Anirudh were married.
 It is said that their descendants have ruled this place since then.
 Of course, it came to an end when India got independence in 20th CE.